systemjs/builder/api.md

 ```

 ### builder.reset()
-Reset the builder config to its initial state
+Reset the builder config to its initial state and clear loader registry.
+This will remove any registered modules, but will maintain the builder's compiled module cache.
+For efficiency, use [builder.invalidate()](#builderinvalidatemodulename) to clear individual modules from the cache.
 #### Example
 ```javascript
 builder.reset();